Saskatoon: Economy

 The economy of Saskatoon has been associated with potash, oil and agriculture (specifically wheat), resulting in the moniker "POW City".
 Various grains, livestock, oil and gas, potash, uranium, gold, diamond, coal and their spin off industries fuel the economy.
 The world's largest publicly traded uranium company, Cameco, and the world's largest potash producer, Nutrien, have corporate headquarters in Saskatoon.
 Saskatoon is also the new home of BHP Billiton's Diamonds and Specialty Products business unit.

 Nearly two-thirds of the world's recoverable potash reserves are in the Saskatoon region.
 Innovation Place founded in 1980 brings together almost 150 agriculture, information technology, and environmental, life sciences and agricultural biotechnology industries in a science park or technology park setting.
 Saskatoon is also home to the Canadian Light Source, Canada's national synchrotron facility.

 Saskatoon's digital media scene is growing with start-up tech companies such as Noodlecake, Point2, Vendasta Technologies, and Zu.

 One of Saskatoon's nicknames, "Hub City", refers to its ideal central location within Canada for distribution and logistics.
 Saskatoon John G. Diefenbaker International Airport with 105,620 aircraft movements in 2008 was listed as the 19th busiest airport in Canada, 12th busiest in passenger traffic.

 Saskatoon is developing the South Central Business District, or block 146, which is called the River Landing Project.
 Long range planning is underway for an expected city population of 325,000 by 2028 (2011 MXD report).

 Saskatoon was expected to see a 4.2 percent growth in gross domestic product for the year 2012.
 The city saw a 3.4% growth in 2004, 5.1% increase in 2005 and a 2.8% increase in 2006.
 Saskatoon held Canada's No. 1 economic growth spot for Canada in 2005 according to the Conference Board of Canada.
 The Conference Board again predicted the city would rate first for economic increase in 2012, showing a growth rate of 4.2%.
 The Saskatoon Regional Economic Development Authority (SREDA) has also been ranked amongst Canada's top ten economic development organizations by Site Selection magazine.

 From 1988 to 2016 Hitachi Canadian Industries operated a power equipment manufacturing plant.
 It was closed and assets acquired by Brandt Group in 2017.

-Government and Politics
+Government and politics

-Local

-Municipal elections are held in the fall.
-Until 1954, Saskatoon's mayors served one-year terms while City Councillors (aldermen, until 1991) were elected for two years.
-After 1954, both served for two-year terms.
-Beginning with the 1970 election, terms for both were extended to three years, and to four years starting in 2016.
-Until the 1976 election, terms didn't start until the new year.
-The years of service given are actual calendar years (give or take a day or two).
-But beginning in 1976 year, the Mayor and Council were sworn in at the next meeting after the election, so that an alderman whose dates of service are 1976-1979 has served from Nov 1, 1976 to Nov.
-5, 1979.